avarghesein/avarghesein/Nuggets Of Wisdom.md

     A Journey,
     Accompanied By Your True Friend,
-    Makes The Toughest Path Shorter;
+    Makes The Toughest Path Shorter,
+    And The Loveliest Longer;
 <br/>

     Whatever It Takes,